BurntSushi/termcolor/doc/rg.1.md

 -L, --follow
 : Follow symlinks.

+--maxdepth *NUM*
+: Descend at most NUM directories below the command line arguments.
+  A value of zero searches only the starting-points themselves.

 --mmap
 : Search using memory maps when possible.
 This is enabled by default when ripgrep thinks it will be faster.
 (Note that mmap searching